 The extension of time to file is automatic, and you will not receive any notice of approval.
-However, if you file Form 4868 late, your request for an extension will be denied.
+However, your request for an extension will be denied if it is not made timely.
 The IRS will inform you of the denial.

-You cannot use the automatic extension if (1) you choose to have IRS figure the tax or (2) you CAUTION are under a court order to file your return by the regular due date.
+You cannot use the automatic extension if (1) you choose to have IRS figure the tax or (2) you are under a court order to file your return by the regular due date.

-Having an extension to file does not mean you have an extension to pay any tax due.
-On Form 4868, you must estimate your tax, taking into account any tax withheld or estimated tax paid.
+Payment of tax.
+An extension of time to file does not mean you have an extension of time to pay any tax due.
+You must estimate your tax due.
 You do not have to send in any payment of tax due when you file Form 4868.
-However, if you pay the tax after the original due date, you will be charged interest from the original due date to the date the tax is paid.
+However, if you pay the tax after the regular due date, you will be charged interest from the regular due date to the date the tax is paid.
+You also may be charged a penalty for paying the tax late unless you have reasonable cause for not paying your tax when due.